 - Wash hands when they are about to eat a meal.

-- Help them wash hands to ensure that they’re doing it thoroughly.
+- Help kids wash hands to ensure they’re doing it thoroughly.

 - Sing a song while washing—Itsy Bitsy or Happy Birthday work well—to ensure it’s long enough.

-- We also like to change into clean clothes when we get home from school and daycare.
+- We change into clean clothes when we get home from school and day care.

-- And consider having a separate lovey that stays at daycare to avoid bringing germs back and forth.
+- Consider having a separate lovey that stays at day care to avoid bringing germs back and forth.

 - Carry hand sanitizer for after the grocery store, library, or just being out and about touching things that many people have touched.

-- Move bedtime earlier (sleep often begets sleep!)
+- Moving bedtime earlier (sleep often begets sleep!).

 - Create a more concrete bedtime routine—toddlers thrive on routine!

 - Insist on afternoon rest time if they’ve ditched their naps.
 (It’s hard, I know!)